 Analysing your measures

-Statistics of the percentage of students meeting these measures can be seen in School > Assessments > Summative Tracking > Analysis > Overview dashboard.
+Statistics of the percentage of students meeting these measures can be seen in Students > Assessments > Summative Tracking > Analysis > Overview dashboard.

 If you have not yet set up any measures (and are currently not using our integration with RS Assessment for their PUMA, PiRA or GAPs tests), you will be presented with this message.